SEIR-7-06/installfest/mac-dev-tools/README.md

 While programming it's pretty common to need to juggle the placement of multiple windows.
 To speed up this process, we'll install a program that does this for us (and gives us a bunch of convenient keyboard shortcuts).

 1. Download https://raw.github.com/onsi/ShiftIt/master/ShiftIt.zip
-2. Extract it and drag the application into your `Applications` directory.
+    * Next, extract it and drag the application icon into your `Applications` directory.
-3. Double-click the ShiftIt icon in `Applications` and follow the instructions to enable the accessibility options.
+    * Finally, launch the app by double-clicking the ShiftIt icon and follow the instructions to enable the accessibility options.

-ShiftIt offers a few shortcut keys like:
+2. We recommend you familiarze yourself with ShiftIt commands and keyboard shortcuts, like:
 * Move window to the left-half: Command+Option+Control+LeftArrow
 * Move window to the right-half: Command+Option+Control+RightArrow
 * **M**aximize a window: Command+Option+Control+**M**